When an element of canon is removed from canon of a work by those who write the work.

 In the same vein, the original music video for "True Blue" (which didn't feature Madonna in it) has never been acknowledged either, due to it being helmed by an amateur director who won an MTV "Make My Video" contest in 1984.
 Madonna has also refused to play the song at most of her concerts, as the song was written about her (abusive) ex-husband Sean Penn, after they divorced in the 90's.

 The second album by Bad Religion, Into The Unknown, actually got better reviews than their first album, but was rejected by fans because it explored prog-rock influences and piano melodies.
 After selling poorly, it was ignored in the discography for years, only being reissued 27 years later (in vinyl only) as part of a box set.

 Country Music singer Joe Nichols has an album titled III.
 It was his fourth album.
 The one that was excluded from the chronology?
 His obscure 1996 self-titled debut on a small indie label — although none of its singles charted in the US, one got to #74 on the Canadian country charts, and all four had music videos.

-Bomshel seems to be ignoring the fact that Buffy Lawson was ever one-half of the duo (the other half being Kristy Osmonson).
+Bomshel seemed to quickly ignore the fact that Buffy Lawson was ever one-half of the duo (the other half being Kristy Osmonson).
 The Lawson/Osmonson pairing recorded a three-song EP, from which all three cuts charted, and a song for the soundtrack to Evan Almighty.
-After Kelley Shepard replaced Lawson in 2008, the new lineup quickly tossed aside three of the four songs from Lawson's tenure, keeping only "Bomshel Stomp".
+After Kelley Shepard replaced Lawson in 2008, the new lineup quickly tossed aside three of the four songs from Lawson's tenure, keeping only "Bomshel Stomp", before disbanding in 2013.